cloudcreativity/ddd-modules/docs/guide/application/integration-events.md

 Integration events are bidirectional.
 They are both _published_ by a bounded context, and _consumed_ by other bounded contexts.
 This means we can refer to them in terms of their direction - specifically:

-- **Inbound** integration events, are those a bounded context _consumes_ via a driving port and an adapter implementation within the application layer.
+- **Inbound** integration events, are those a bounded context _consumes_ via a driving port that is implemented by a service in the application layer.
 - **Outbound** integration events, are those _published_ by a bounded context.
 Publishing occurs via a driven port, with the infrastructure layer implementing the adapter.